FDN of SW Florida

 It was through the Functional Approach that I designed a personal recovery protocol that would assist me with healing after Total Shoulder Replacement in October 2014.
 4 weeks post-op, my physical therapist said he had never seen anything like it.
 He asked me how I was healing so fast and so well.
 2 weeks later my surgeon advised the same.
 He said he had never seen anything like it.
 Things were going so well my physician released me from physical therapy, and advised me, “to keep doing whatever it is that you’re doing” at just 12 weeks.
 While I did credit my surgeon for his professionalism and great skills, there was much going on behind the scenes with my nutrition and DRESS principles.
 I began my protocol about 1 month pre-op and continued it through 20 weeks post-op.
 That is the power of a Functional Medicine Approach!

-Now in my 50’s, it’s my mission to share my knowledge, and the knowledge of others, who are experts in their field with you!
+It’s my mission to share my knowledge, (and the knowledge of others), who are experts in their field with you!
 I don't claim to have all the answers.
 I do claim that the answers to your health concerns are out there and through my resources we can design a protocol to address underlying body malfunctions that can address your issues.
 In this day and age, we all have dysfunctions and imbalances in our bodies.
 It’s my job to do the detective work to unravel the mysteries surrounding your health concerns.
 People are getting sicker earlier in life than ever before.
 Many woman are having difficulty conceiving and don’t know why.
 Modern medicine may not have the answer to what ails you.
 The Functional, Whole Person Approach may very well have that answer.
 I know it did for me.